pritessh/NS-CTF-2/README.md

 ![](https://github.com/pritessh/NS-CTF-2/blob/master/images/2.png)

-I ran wpscan on the host and It showed website was not running on WordPress.
+I used wpscan on the host and It showed website was not running on WordPress.

 ![](https://github.com/pritessh/NS-CTF-2/blob/master/images/3.png)

-Then after i ran dirb on host for check any of files or directory publically accessible or not.
+Then after i used dirb on host for check any of files or directory publically accessible or not.

 ![](https://github.com/pritessh/NS-CTF-2/blob/master/images/4.png)